modelscope/agentscope/docs/tutorial/103-example.md

 ## Step3: Agent Conversation

-`Message` is the primary means of communication between agents in AgentScope.
+"Message" is the primary means of communication between agents in AgentScope.
 They are Python dictionaries comprising essential fields like the actual `content` of this message and the sender's `name`.
 Optionally, a message can include a `url` to either a local file (image, video or audio) or website.

 ```python
 from agentscope.message import Msg